csommerl/js120/lesson2/lesson2_notes.md

 ### Note on Arrow Functions and Execution Context outside of Functions & Methods

-Outside of the bodies of functions and methods, the implicit execution context is always the global object.
+Outside of the bodies of functions and methods, the implicit execution context is always the global object (or, when executing a file with `node`, it is the *module*).
+See [here](https://launchschool.com/posts/be164a87) and [here](https://launchschool.com/posts/1355d9b8).

 One implication of this is that instances of `this` that are within an object literal but not within any of its methods will reference the global object.
 Thus, `this` within the value of any property/state will be a reference to the global object, not the object of that property.